 Discussants representing all categories of producers in the chain were unanimous in their verdict on moderately good performance of environmental indicators as far as the farm business activities are concerned (Table 1).
 In relation to financial and social sustainability, discussant rated moderately good and slightly good, respectively for the farm business activities concerned.
 Discussants agreed that their participation in environmental sustainable activities/practices by chain facilitators has (i) created awareness among their ranks of farm production activities that are environmentally damaging.
-Examples cited include, indiscriminate application of agro-chemical to control pests, diseases and weeds, uncontrolled bush burning and many such environmentally damaging activities (2) built their capacity to deal with negative environmental outcomes of farm production practices if they occur, for example, training on the control of uncontrolled fire outbreaks on farm and training on proper application of fertilizer.
+Examples cited include, indiscriminate application of agro-chemical to control pests, diseases and weeds, uncontrolled bush burning and many such environmentally damaging activities (2) built their capacity to deal with negative environmental outcomes of farm production practices if they occur, for example, training on the control of uncontrolled fire outbreaks on farm and training on proper application of fertilizers and other agrochemicals, as well as the use of organic fertilizer instead of inorganic fertilizer.
 Environmental specialists with chain facilitators have instituted a programme that update farmers regularly on sound environmental practices throughout the year for farmers and this has also been cited by participants as one of the key factors that underscores the rating of environmental sustainability among producers (Table 1).